coopdevs/handbook/How-to-upgrade-from-v11-to-v12.md

 ## Uninstall account\_budget from v11
-It is not in v12 and makes problems
+It is not in v12 and it makes problems

 ## Update module list from v11 to v12
 This is an example from odoo-coopdevs-treball-inventory